jkirkcaldy/plex-utills/README.md

 install the requirements
 `sudo pip install -r requirements.txt`

-Edit the config.ini file, change the plex url and the plex token.
+Edit the config.ini file, change the plex url and the plex token and select your film library.

 Run the script.
 `python3 4klibrary.py`